 Overall, the visit illustrated how Celonis has turned process data into a powerful driver of business transformation, combining advanced analytics, automation, and AI to deliver measurable value for its clients.

-On Monday afternoon we visited Oracle at their Redwood Shore campus.
+On Monday afternoon, we visited Oracle at their Redwood Shore campus.
 Its campus consisting of well-known buildings is a landmark of the area and was even featured in movies such as Terminator.
-We were welcomed by the four speakers Beda, Gerald, Maria and JP who shared their insights into Oracles philosphy, its approach on the topic on AI as well as their major new developments.
+We were welcomed by the four speakers Beda, Gerald, Maria and JP who shared their insights into Oracles philosophy, its approach on the topic on AI as well as their major new developments.

 Oracle was founded in 1977 in Silicon Valley and quickly became a pioneer with its relational database.
 Over time, it expanded into enterprise software, cloud, and hardware, and today ranks among the world’s leading ERP providers with a market value of over $660 billion.